JoshGuy23/kanye-quotes/README.md

 ## Introduction

-A small app that displays quotes from Kanye West using the Kaney Rest API.
+A small app that displays quotes from Kanye West using the Kanye Rest API.

 ## Instructions